Find Grad Schools

 Job Description & Duties Conduct research in the genetics, nutrition, reproduction, growth, and development of domestic farm animals.

-Animal Scientist Responsibilities
+Life As an Animal Scientist

 • Determine genetic composition of animal populations and heritability of traits, using principles of genetics.